 Addiction, Divorce and Codependency

-In a codependent relationship, the non-addicted partner enables the addicted individual’s substance abuse and the lifestyle which supports it.
+In a codependent relationship, the non-addicted partner enables the addicted individual’s substance use and the lifestyle which supports it.
 The codependent individual maintains the relationship despite the fact that it’s emotionally destructive and harmful to their health.